rashedmamdouh/MRI-Glioma-detection-and-classification-using-vision-transformers/README.md

+# MRI-Glioma Detection & Classification with Vision Transformers (Academic Collaborations)

+Advanced brain tumor segmentation and glioma-classification using Vision Transformers (ViTs) and hybrid architectures, implemented with PyTorch and Keras.

 ## 👁️‍🗨️ Overview | نظرة عامة

 This repo targets robust **segmentation** and **glioma classification** from multi-sequence MRI scans using state-of-the-art Vision Transformer models and Resnet CNN pipelines.